 Whilst in smaller numbers, the larger Boeing 757s and 767 also dominate the scene at Atlanta, these aging airplanes are unfortunately gradually being phased out in favour of more modern and fuel-efficient Airbus 321 NEO’ss, Airbus 330 NEO’s, and Airbus 350s.
 Good to note is that Delta is one of only two operators operating the rare Boeing 767-400.

-A must-visit while at Hartsfield-Jackson Atlanta International Airport is the Delta Historical Museum which is positioned on the North side of the field adjacent to the Northern cargo terminal.
+A must-visit while at Hartsfield-Jackson Atlanta International Airport is the Delta Historical Museum on the North side of the field adjacent to the Northern cargo terminal.
 Among the exhibits at the museum, one can find some recently retired Delta jets, namely a Boeing 747-400, Mc Donnell Douglas DC-9, and a Boeing 767-200.

 So if you plan to visit the state of Georgia for some reason or another and have some time to spare, I suggest you plan a visit to ATL, it would be worth your while.